May 3, 2014

 and committees, including the association’s Council on Medical Education.
 Most

 recently, Dr. Moy has served on the TMA Leadership College Executive Committee.
+He is a member of the Dallas County Medical Society.

-He also is a Texas delegate to
+He also is a member of the Dallas County Medical Society, a Texas delegate to

-the American Medical Association (AMA) and is vice chair of the AMA Council on
+the American Medical Association (AMA), and is vice chair of the AMA Council on

 Long Range Planning and Development.